alessio-cangini/capacity-of-2-hedgehogs/README.md

 ## TwoHedgehogs

 **TwoHedgehogs** is a Wolfram Language package for visualizing the boundary values of a Riemann map associated with a two-hedgehog domain.
-It provides functions for computing the modulus of the uniformization map on the unit circle, locating distinguished branch points, and producing static and interactive graphics illustrating the construction.
+It provides functions for computing the modulus of the uniformization map on the unit circle, locating distinguished branch points, and producing an interactive graphics illustrating the construction.

 ### Features